CISO 2.0 training and S-ISME exam

 A qui s'adresse la formation?

-Typical participants include but are not limited to CISO’s, Information security officers, (cyber-) security managers, security consultants, security operations managers, information technology risk managers, information technology governance managers and
+Typical participants include but are not limited to CISO’s, information security officers, (cyber-) security managers, security consultants, security operations managers, information technology risk managers, information technology governance managers and

-Participants are expected to have 2 years of experience at the tactical level with a solid understanding of Governance, Risk and be familiar with Maturity Models and Frameworks.
+Participants are expected to have 2 years of experience at the tactical level with a solid understanding of governance, risk and be familiar with maturity models and frameworks.
 Previous trainings could include CISSP, CISM, S-ISP, C|CISO.

 Equally important, the setup of the programme requires a general level of seniority, an open personality and mindset, and the willingness to continuously challenge and improve yourself.